-According to Rolling Stone, Miller paid to fly the 25-year-old mom and her three children, ages 1 to 5, to his 95-acre farm in Vermont, and now their father claims there are multiple guns and drugs easily accessible to his children — and he wants them out.
+According to Rolling Stone, Miller paid to fly the 25-year-old mom and her three children, ages 1 to 5, to their 95-acre farm in Vermont, and now their father claims there are multiple guns and drugs easily accessible to their children — and he wants them out.

 “I got a bad feeling in my stomach.
 I do want to go get my kids, they mean the f—ing world to me,” the dad told the magazine.

 Miller is non-binary and uses they/them pronouns.

 But the mom told Rolling Stone that The Flash actor helped her get away from a “violent and abusive ex” and “have a safe environment for my three very young children.”
 The farm, she said, “has been a healing haven for us.”

 The magazine said it viewed video from April showing “at least eight assault weapons, rifles, and handguns lying around the living room, with some weapons propped up next to a pile of stuffed animals.”